basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 found in the [[advanced configuration|Configuration Files#Advanced-Configuration]] section below.

-Using these settings properly demands an understanding of the basic architecture of Riak's implementation of strong consistency.
-We highly recommend reading our documentation on the [[implementation details|Managing Strong Consistency#Implementation-Details]] behind strong consistency.
+Using these settings properly demands a firm understanding of the basic architecture of Riak's implementation of strong consistency.
+We highly recommend reading our documentation on the [[implementation details|Managing Strong Consistency#Implementation-Details]] behind strong consistency before changing the defaults on these parameters.

 <table class="riak-conf">
 <thead>